explorable-viz/esop2025/author-response/response.md

+> - The response should first address the "Questions for authors" section of the reviews and then discuss any factual errors or questions listed elsewhere.
+The program committee will read your response carefully and take it into account during the discussion that follows the rebuttal period.
+>
+> - Be concise and start your response with the most important information that you wish to convey to reviewers While there is no specific word limit, reviewers may not read a long response (> 500 words) in its entirety.
+You might find it helpful to include in your response a change list of what changes you plan to address the reviews.

 We thank our four reviewers for their careful reviews and suggestions for improving the paper.
 We respond to comments made by two or more reviewers first, and then address any remaining questions.
 At the end we summarise our proposed improvements to the paper.